memgraph/docs/docs/reference-guide/triggers.md

 ( BEFORE | AFTER ) COMMIT
 EXECUTE openCypherStatements
 ```
 As you can see from the format, you can choose on what object event needs to happen , on `()` node or `-->` relationship.
 After that you can define on what type of event you what to execute the trigger `CREATE`, `UPDATE` or `DELETE`.
-After the `EXECUTE` is series of cypher statements you want to execute.
+After the `EXECUTE` is series of Cypher clauses you want to execute.

-An example of the trigger would be:
+An example of a trigger would be:

 ```cypher
 CREATE TRIGGER exampleTrigger